 - Set boundaries, stick to them, and communicate them as needed

 - Try to stay as stress-free as possible and work on relaxing your mind

 On a personal note, I discovered I was pregnant the day after returning from a trip to New York in late April 2019.

-I woke up and tested the first thing in the morning and was shocked at how quickly my test was turned up positive as it was a full five days before my missed period (these are the pregnancy tests I used).
+I tested the first thing in the morning and was shocked at how quickly my test was turned up positive as it was a full five days before my missed period (these are the early-detection pregnancy tests I used).

 Everyone asked, did you cutely tell your husband?
 Nope.

-As soon as I saw, “pregnant,” I quickly called my hospital and to schedule an HCG test to confirm the pregnancy and assess how it was progressing, followed by a frantic call to my mom to share the news!
+As soon as I saw “pregnant,” I quickly called my hospital and scheduled an HCG test to confirm the pregnancy and assess how it was progressing, followed by a frantic call to my mom to share the news!